filviu/blog/content/posts/2009/2009-10-18-windows-7-small-arrow-icons-for-desktop-shortcuts.md

 Right click on this value and choose Modify.

-Type the following as it&#8217;s value:
+Type the following as it's value:
 **c:windowsSystem32shell32.dll,29** and click **ok**.

 Restart you computer to see the effects.